 You could be:

-- producing designs and technical drawings using computer-aided design (CAD) packages, sketches or models
+producing designs and technical drawings using computer-aided design (CAD) packages (such as AutoCAD and TurboCAD), sketches or models

-- taking into account issues such as cost, market trends, materials and manufacturing methods and techniques and safety
+taking into account issues such as cost, market trends, demand, materials and manufacturing methods and techniques and safety

 Pay rates vary, depending on:

-- You might work for a large manufacturing firm, a small family firm or a design company doing work for several manufacturing firms.
+You might work for a large manufacturing company, a small family business or a design company doing work for several manufacturing firms.

-- You may have to travel to visit factories or meet clients.
+You may have to travel to visit factories, meet clients or attend trade shows.

-- You usually need a degree in 3D design or product design with an option in furniture design.
+You usually need a degree (SCQF Level 9) in 3D design or product design with an option in furniture design.
 For entry to most courses you need 4 Highers including English and Art and Design or Design and Manufacture.

-- You might be able to get a job with a Higher National Certificate (HNC) or Higher National Diploma (HND) in furniture design.
-For entry you normally need 2 Highers or a relevant National Certificate (NC) or National Qualification (NQ).
+You might be able to get a job with an HNC (SCQF Level 7) or HND (SCQF Level 8) in furniture design.
+For entry you normally need 1-2 Highers or a relevant NC or NQ (SCQF Levels 4-5)

-- You could start by taking a National Certificate (NC) or National Qualification (NQ).
+You could start by taking an NC or NQ.
 Entry requirements vary from no formal entry requirements to 4 subjects at National 4 including English, Art and Design and a technological subject.
 You might then progress to a more advanced course.

 Entry can be very competitive.
 Most jobs are in large factories, designing furniture for the mass market, but there is also work with design consultancies, working with for example, interior designers and architects.
 There are also opportunities in retail and sometimes with smaller bespoke design companies.
 Some designers are self-employed and take a considerable time to establish themselves.